zapatoche/salsacaribecouk.github.com/_posts/2012-02-10-the-afro-cuban-studio.md

 ---
 {% include JB/setup %}

-Salsa Classes to suit everyone from complete beginner to advanced salsero, plus an hour devoted to diverse Cuban rhythms and movement.

 On Sunday we've a selection of vibrant Cuban salsa, rueda & son classes at The Place Dance Studios from 2-6.30pm, so we look forward to seeing you  for a lively & sociable Sunday afternoon's dancing.